shlomiLan/slots_tracker_server/README.md

 * `/expenses/` - Get, Update and Post (create) new expenses, each expense should have a Paying method and Category

 Each expense is been writing to a Google spreadsheet

+* Use this is notebook doesn't work: https://taufiqhabib.wordpress.com/2016/12/18/intalling-jupyter-in-a-virtualenv/